emberjs/ember.js/README.md

 1. Follow the installation instructions for running the unit tests.

+2. Install Bundler via `gem install bundler`

-2. Install Node.js and npm.
+3. Install Node.js and npm.
 Refer to the Node.js instructions [here](https://github.com/joyent/node/wiki/Installation).

-3. Install uglify-js via `npm install -g uglify-js`.
+4. Install uglify-js via `npm install -g uglify-js`.

-4. Run `bundle install` to pull in Ruby dependencies.
+5. Run `bundle install` to pull in Ruby dependencies.

-5. Run `rake` to build SproutCore.
+6. Run `rake` to build SproutCore.
 The build will be placed in the tmp directory.